Sheldon National Wildlife Refuge

-National wildlife refuge in Nevada and Oregon, U.S.
+Wildlife refuge in Nevada and Oregon, U.S.

 The Sheldon National Wildlife Refuge is a 573,504 acre national wildlife refuge on the northern border of the U.S. state of Nevada.
 A very small part extends northward into Oregon.
 It is managed by the United States Fish and Wildlife Service (USFWS) as the Nevada component of the Sheldon-Hart Mountain National Wildlife Refuge Complex, which is headquartered in Lakeview, Oregon.
 The Sheldon Refuge was noted for its population of wild horses, now all removed.

 History

 In 1931, the refuge was established under executive order to carry out three central goals: First, the refuge was to provide a habitat for the "antelope" (more properly called the pronghorn), an animal whose population was in decline during the early 1900s.
 Second, conservation efforts were put forth to protect native fish, wildlife, and plants.
-The refuge contains the Virgin Valley Opal Mining District which was grandfathered-in with its mineral rights.
+The refuge contains the Virgin Valley Opal Mining District which was grandfathered in with its mineral rights.
 Finally, the refuge was to serve as an inviolate migratory bird sanctuary.